-The race rules issued by Reykjavik Marathon (Suzuki Midnight Sun organizer) function as a framework for the execution of the Suzuki Midnight Sun race, the goal being to ensure the smooth functioning of the event and the greatest enjoyment of the participants.
+The race rules issued by Reykjavik Sport Union (Suzuki Midnight Sun organizer) function as a framework for the execution of the Suzuki Midnight Sun race, the goal is to ensure the smooth functioning of the event and the greatest enjoyment of the participants.

 The Suzuki Midnight Sun is governed by the rules for road races issued by IAAF—the International Association of Athletics Federations—which can be viewed at iaaf.org.
-Beside those rules, the Suzuki Midnight Sun is also governed by the following rules issued by Reykjavik Marathon.
+Beside those rules, the Suzuki Midnight Sun is also governed by the following rules issued by the Reykjavik Sport Union.

 - Race participants are responsible for acquainting themselves with the rules pertaining to participation in the Suzuki Midnight Sun and for adhering to those rules in every way.
 Failure to abide by the rules may lead to disqualification.